all-of-us/cdrdatadictionary/README.md

 and https://developers.google.com/sheets/api/guides/concepts for information on configuring required credentials for reading Google Drive files.

-positional arguments:
-  key_file              Filepath to your service account or client secret key spreadsheet_id        Google spreadsheet ID (as seen in URL)

 optional arguments:
-  -h, --help            show this help message and exit -s SHEET_NAME, --sheet_name SHEET_NAME
+  -h, --help            show this help message and exit -k KEY_FILE, --key-file KEY_FILE
+                        Filepath to your service account or client secret key -i SPREADSHEET_ID, --spreadsheet-id SPREADSHEET_ID
+                        Google spreadsheet ID (as seen in URL) -s SHEET_NAME, --sheet-name SHEET_NAME
                         Name of the sheet in the spreadsheet to parse.
 Enclose in quotes if the name contains spaces.
 If not provided, defaults to all sheets.
   -r RANGE, --range RANGE
                         Range of cells to select in the sheet.
 If not specified, returns all cell values.
-  -o OUTPUT_FILE, --output_file OUTPUT_FILE
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         Name to give the produced yaml file.
-If not provided, defaults to out.yaml
-  -g {A,B,C,D,E,F,G,H,I,J,K,L,M,N,O,P,Q,R,S,T,U,V,W,X,Y,Z}, --group_by {A,B,C,D,E,F,G,H,I,J,K,L,M,N,O,P,Q,R,S,T,U,V,W,X,Y,Z}
+Always overridden, to create CDR_<version>_YYYYMMDD.yaml -g COLUMN_ID, --group-by COLUMN_ID
-                        Used to create groupings around a different field in a sheet.
-Sheets with 'Field' in the title default to Column B. Sheets with 'Row' in the title default to Column D. Sheets with neither in the title default to Column A.
+                        Used to create groupings around fields in a tab.
+Tabs with 'Field' in the title default to Column B. Tabs with 'Row' in the title default to Column D. Tabs with neither in the title default to Column A. Valid choices are letters A-Z.
   -d SCHEMA_FILE, --schema-file SCHEMA_FILE
                         Path to the schema yaml file.
-If not provided, defaults to 'schema.yaml' in the current directory.
+If not provided, defaults to 'schema.yaml'.
+  -l LOG_PATH, --log-path LOG_PATH
+                        Specify the log file path and/or name.
+File name should end in '.log'.
+Defaults to
+                        LOGS/generate_yaml.log
+  -c, --console-log     Print logs to the console, in addition to the log
+                        file.
+  --cdr-version CDR_VERSION
+                        CDR version number.
+Used as part of output file name.
 ```